 Professionals from a range of disciplines confront challenges related to disaster risk management and resilience, in poorer as much as wealthier regions.
 This minor prepares students from both the social and natural sciences for these challenges.
 It offers them the conceptual tools and professional, interdisciplinary, competencies to develop an effective and responsible engagement with processes of disaster risk, risk management, preparedness, and response.

-This minor addresses the social-institutional and the technical-design dimensions of risk management and disaster-proof planning, and examines the interaction between these different dimensions.
-It works with resilience as a central notion - indicating how disaster risk can be reduced or removed - but also debates the wide meanings of the term, from assessing/building the capacities of social, productive and ecological systems, to 'bouncing back' (or perhaps 'forward') after shocks.
+This minor addresses social-institutional and technical-design dimensions of risk management and disaster-proof planning, and examines the interaction between them.
+It works with resilience as a central notion - indicating how disaster risk can be reduced or removed - but also debates the wide meanings of the term, from building the capacities of social, productive and ecological systems, to 'bouncing back' (or perhaps forward) after shocks.
 Education is case-based, integrating analysis and the design of solutions around specific examples.

 After successful completion of this minor students are expected to be able to:

 - understand the history of disaster management and contrast different theories of disaster risk and risk reduction;

 - operationalise the concepts of disaster, hazard, vulnerability and resilience, and relate these to their specific field of expertise;

 - analyse, contrast and design disaster risk management strategies for resilient societies and environments;